Creating a Soothing Bedtime Routine – 7 Tips to Meet the Challenge

 - the parent’s words and actions should match their behavior.

 Perhaps the early stage can be in a younger sibling’s room, but not all over the house.
 Include stories, songs, or games that soothe, not stimulate.
-Make sure the rules for how many stories or how long you will read, are completely clear and non-negotiable.
+Make sure the rules for how many stories or how long you will read are completely clear and non-negotiable.
 Avoid wild, fast-moving games and scary stories.

-2. Leave plenty of time to unwind
+2. Leave Time to Unwind

 3. Be Consistent